Published August 2020

 Sodium cyanide is used throughout the world, primarily as a reagent in the mining industry for the isolation of precious metals.
 Close to 90% of sodium cyanide is used for gold and silver processing in the North American markets and around 78% is used for this purpose worldwide.
 However, it is also used as a chemical intermediate, especially in locations where there is no local supply of hydrogen cyanide, since sodium cyanide can be transported and stored.
-In Japan and Europe, chemical uses predominate, while in North and South America, Australia, South Africa, and China, use for gold extraction is the major application.
+In Japan and Europe, chemical uses predominate, while in North and South America, Australia, South Africa, and mainland China, use for gold extraction is the major application.
 There is substantial world trade in solid sodium cyanide, with the United States, South Korea, and Australia as the major exporting nations.
-Mexico, China, South America, and Western Africa are exhibiting relatively higher growth than the rest of the world.

 The following pie chart shows world consumption of sodium cyanide: